 Questions You Should Ask the Rescue Organization

 - Where did the dog come from?
-Has he ever lived in a home?
+Has the dog ever lived in a home?

 - Where has he been since the organization took him in?